PG&E reaches bankruptcy deal with California governor - KVIA

 The utility said in a bankruptcy court filing Friday that it will agree to increased regulatory oversight and commit billions of dollars in additional spending to prevent wildfires, meeting a critical demand by the governor.

-“This is the end of business as usual for PG&E,” Newsom said in a statement.
-“Through California’s unprecedented intervention in the bankruptcy, we secured a totally transformed board and leadership structure for the company, real accountability tools to ensure safety and reliability and billions more in contributions from shareholders to ensure safety upgrades are achieved.”
+“Through California’s unprecedented intervention in the bankruptcy, we secured a totally transformed board and leadership structure for the company, real accountability tools to ensure safety and reliability and billions more in contributions from shareholders to ensure safety upgrades are achieved,” Newsom said.

 Newsom has unusual leverage over PG&E as it tries to emerge from one of the most complex bankruptcy cases in U.S. history.
 The company needs state approval of its bankruptcy plan to qualify for coverage from a $21 billion wildfire insurance fund that California created last summer.
 He rejected the utility’s earlier plan in December and wouldn’t agree to a revised version a month later.